promotedai/promoted-ts-client/README.md

       timeout,
     });

-// These values will vary depending on dev vs prod. const deliveryApi = 'https://....com/...';
+// These values will vary depending on whether you are integrating with Promote's dev or prod environment. const deliveryApi = 'https://....com/...';
 const deliveryApiKey = 'AbCSomeRLongString1';
 const deliveryTimeoutMillis = 250;